 Students are accepted to MFR Coding following nominations from partner refugee organizations and an interview process.
 Students must be proficient in English or Spanish, have a proven interest in the field, and able to attend classes and complete the curriculum.
-MFR Coding currently has 6 students from all over the world (Nigeria, Jamaica, Eritrea, and Afghanistan).
+MFR Coding has students from all over the world (Nigeria, Jamaica, Eritrea, Afghanistan, Senegal, Venezuela, and Nicaragua).

 MFR Coding Team